Skip to main content

 Low diastolic blood pressure (DBP) and isolated systolic hypertension (ISH)

-Low diastolic BP (DBP) < 60-65 mmHg is frequently a cause for concern and may be more common among the elderly, who are most likely to have isolated systolic hypertension (ISH), defined as SBP > 140 and DPB < 90mmHG.
+Low diastolic BP (DBP) < 60-65 mmHg is frequently a cause for concern and may be more common among the elderly, who are most likely to have isolated systolic hypertension (ISH), defined as SBP >140 and DPB <90mmHG.

 However, an analysis of the data from the Framingham Heart Study found that patients with ISH and low DBP < 70mmHg are at higher risk of CVD events both with and without antihypertensive treatment.6

-Similarly, a recent analysis of SPRINT found that low DBP was not independently associated with the risk of cardiovascular events; rather, patients with DBP were more likely to be those with other risk factors for poor prognosis such as previous cardiovascular disease, smoking, or chronic kidney disease.7
+Similarly, a recent analysis of SPRINT found that low DBP was not independently associated with the risk of cardiovascular events; rather, patients with low DBP were more likely to be those with other risk factors for poor prognosis such as previous cardiovascular disease, smoking, or chronic kidney disease.7

 You explain to Mrs B that there are likely to be substantial benefits to improving her blood pressure, including reducing the risk of cardiovascular events such as heart attack and stroke.
 This is particularly important given her CKD.
 You suggest aiming for target SBP of 125-130 mmHg, adjusted as needed according to tolerance.